Last updated on April 11th, 2022 at 07:34 pm

 Other spots for kayaking St. Lucie River waterways

-There is also a kayak club in the region that outlines a good variety of possible trips, including useful route maps.
-From this brocure, we discovered another great little kayak trip, another nice paddle to the barrier island.
+BONUS: Here’s another great little kayak trip to the barrier island in the region.
 You launch from Jimmy Graham Park, 8555 SE Gomez Ave., Stuart, paddle to Peck’s Lake and then cut through to the beach.
 Here’s the map of that route.
+It’s a really beautiful area and the from here you reach a pristine beach with almost nobody on it.

 More things to do around St. Lucie River